adithya-menon-r/PDF-Toolkit/README.md

 ## Documentation
 Check out the `official documentation` here: [PDFwerks Documentation](https://adithya-menon-r.github.io/PDFwerks).
 It's more detailed and well I put a lot of effort, so go see it :)

+## Cross Platform Support
+**PDFwerks** is a cross platform PDF toolkit and works across all major operating systems.

+It has been **locally tested and verified on both Ubuntu (including WSL2) and Windows**.
+Additionally, **Continuous Integration (CI) tests are run on Windows, macOS, and Ubuntu**, ensuring core functionality remains stable across environments.

+> ⚠️ **Important:** `tkinter` is a required dependency for PDFwerks.
+For OS specific installation instructions, see the [PDFwerks Documentation](https://adithya-menon-r.github.io/PDFwerks)

 ## Installation
 You can install **PDFwerks** using `pip`:
 ```bash